About the project

 When rebuilding, our biggest concern was puncturing the historic stone wall of the house.
 We took every measure to do the least amount of damage, but also protect the new addition from any future water damage.

-Surprisingly, the demolition and construction only took a few weeks to complete.
+Surprisingly, the demolition and construction of this part of the building only took a few weeks to complete.
 We're excited to continue working with the D&H Canal Society to renovate the rest of the house into a museum about the canal and its surrounding areas.